-If you travel to Egypt you will have to visit the site of Khan el-Khalili, which is originally the site of a mausoleum known as turbat az-za'faraan (Saffron Tomb), which was the burial site of the Fatimid caliphs.
+If you travel to Egypt you will visit the site of Khan el-Khalili, which is originally the site of a mausoleum known as turbat az-Za'faraan (Saffron Tomb), which was the burial site of the Fatimid caliphs.

 Egypt Travel Packages including Khan El Khalili Bazaar :

 Luxury Cairo, Nile Cruise & Red Sea Tour

 Cairo and the Nile by Air 8 Days 7 Nights

 Giza Pyramids, The Citadel and Khan El Khalili

 Khan Al-Khalili today is occupied by locals rather than foreign merchants and shop holders but is significantly geared towards tourists.
 Shops typically sell souvenirs, antiques, and jewelry, but many traditional workshops continue to operate in the surrounding area.